 Students in pre-kindergarten through fourth grade play various instruments, including xylophones, African drums, hand-held percussion instruments, and recorders.
 Students have many opportunities to perform their creations both in class and on stage.

 Students may audition for the Chorister program at the end of second grade.
 Students who are new to All Saints' may arrange for an audition at any time.
-Based on the Royal School of Church Music curriculum, the Chorister program begins in third grade and continues through eighth grade and is led by Joseph Ripka, the Director of Music at All Saints’ Episcopal Church.
+Based on the Royal School of Church Music curriculum, the Chorister program begins in third grade and continues through eighth grade.

 For fifth and sixth grades, students choose General Music or Band.